 How to Become a California Registered Process Server

-The 2 year bond should cover the term of the registration so you should specify a particular start date as the day you plan to register at the County Clerk's office.
+Obtain a $2000.00 Process Server Bond from a bonding company.
+The 2 year bond should cover the term of the registration so you should specify a particular start date as the day you plan to register at the County Clerk’s office.
 A bond can range from $49.00 to $175.00.
 Contact Process Server Institute for a bond application to send to a bonding company, and specify which county you plan to register in.
 Registration is statewide, and you need to register in only one county.
+The proper county is where you reside or do business.
 Once you have the bond, you may commence the registration process.

 The applicant will sign the bond before a Notary Public.